Davidolski89/khinsiderLoader/README.md

 - download albums by name(regex)
 - all albums with a specific starting letter
 - select preferred format (mp3/flac)
+- choice between 3 and 6 simultaneous downloads

 ## Sidenote
 Created for convienience and interest for scrapping webpages with ScrapySharp 3.0.